Chainso/SpeedRunners-CNN-LSTM/README.md

 # Training the Model

 There is a pre-trained model for nightclub already uploaded, as well as the training data used to train it.
 The training data used was a very low amount.
 You can overwrite these or change the model and training data path to create your own.
-Once you have your training data
+Once you have your training data.
+Change the batch size to a number that is evenly divisible by the number of pictures in your training data.
+Change the number of epochs to the number that you want and run train_model.py.

+&nbsp;

+# Running the model

+Once your model is trained, make sure that the model path in play_game.py goes to your trained model.
+Open the game and load the map you trained on.
+Run play_game.py, the window will change to your game when the model starts playing.

 &nbsp;